 I am HIV positive.
 In my fifties, I was homeless.
 Today, in my sixties, I am a grandmother, an activist, an HIV educator, a S.F.U. graduate in community capacity building, a nutritional outreach worker and co-founder of Harvest Organic Co-op, and a community based researcher.
 I am a Proud, Positive, Passionate woman living and working in the Downtown Eastside who is making a difference.

 Kath Webster has been actively engaged in the HIV community since her diagnosis in 1995.
 She spent ten years volunteering as a Treatment Information educator with Positive Living Society of BC.
 Previous peer research involvement includes the BC STOP HIV Pilot Project; National Food Security study; COPD Awareness in HIV Positive People; and CTAC’s PASS (Post-Approval Surveillance System) Study.
 She currently volunteers as a trainer for the Positive Leadership Development Institute and is a Peer Research Associate with CHIWOS.

-Florence is the advocacy and communications manager at the International Community of Women Living with HIV.
+Florence Anam is an advocacy and communications expert, previously at the International Community of Women Living with HIV.
 She has years of community engagement and international advocacy on issues including sexual health, reproductive rights, equality and social justice, and expanded economic and education access for women and girls living with HIV.